• Skip to primary navigation

 • Turn on the heat and let the heat from the boiling water melt the marshmallows.
 Covering the bowl/pan with a lid will help speed up the melting as it helps contain the heat so I you have a lid, use it.

-• Stir the marshmallows as they start to melt to help them melt ts a more consistent rate.
+• Stir the marshmallows as they start to melt to help them melt to a more consistent rate.

 • Remove your bowl/pan from heat once the marshmallows are completely melted.

-• Place your marshmallows in a heat proof bowl.
+1. Place marshmallows in a heat proof bowl.
+If you are using other than the mini marshmallows, it helps to quicken the melting process if you cut them into smaller pieces.
 Add water and melt the marshmallows in a double boiler or in a microwave (on medium at 30 seconds intervals).

-• Mix with a spoon until some of the sugar is incorporated.
-You can also do this with a cake mixer, but just make sure to grease the paddle attachment and the bowl generously with shortening.
+5. Mix the hot marshmallows and sugar with a spoon until about half of the powdered sugar some of the sugar is incorporated.
+You can also do this with a stand mixer, but just make sure to grease the paddle attachment and the bowl generously with shortening.

 • To color the fondant, it is best to use gel based colors so as to not alter the consistency of the fondant.